LucienJan/CNode/README.md

 # vue-demo
-:cn:There is a vue demo about github emoticon, if it can help you,you can fork and star,Thanks.
+There is a vue demo about github emoticon, if it can help you,you can fork and star,Thanks.

 <div>